 Pius VII reestablished the Inquisition and reconstituted the Index of prohibited books...
 In the papal states, Pius annulled Napoleonic laws of religious toleration and reintroduced persecution of the Jews, who were returned to and compelled to attend mass one a week.
 (Western Civilization, Steven Hause and William Maltby, p.
 675.)

-Fear of free-thinking and radicalism (support for democracy) led to the suppression of newspapers.
+After 1815, fear of free-thinking and radicalism (support for democracy) by conservative policymakers contributed to the suppression of newspapers, and there was distrust of university intellectuals.
 Austria's Prince Metternich viewed editors, newspapermen and university teachers with suspicion.
 He was to help create the Karlsbad Decrees of 1819, which put universities in the confederation of German states in central Europe under state control and resulted in the firing of liberal professors and the closing of student clubs.

 Britain's middle-class was more developed and had more political power than the middle classes in the German-speaking and Slavic states, but there too was fear of radicalism and subversion.
 The executions of French royalty and war against revolutionary France had contributed to support for conservatism.
 A tax was put on newspapers intended to make them too expensive for common people.
 Anti-revolution sentiments had arisen, including a Methodist statute that declared: "None of us shall either in writing or in conversation speak lightly or irreverently of the government."
 The Irishman Edmund Burke was to become famous among conservatives in the United States.
 He was hostile to the French Revolution, but Burke was an "Old Whig," and the Whigs were followers of John Locke.
 Burke was interested in individual rights and had complained that the French Revolution had left individuality out of its scheme.